ietf-wg-acme/acme-caa/draft-landau-acme-caa.md

 an "account-uri" parameter as authorizing issuance.

-If an CA finds multiple CAA records pertaining to it (i.e., having property 'issue' or 'issuewild' as applicable and a domain that the CA recognises as its own) with different "account-uri" parameters, the CA MUST NOT consider the CAA record set to authorize issuance unless at least one of the specified account URIs identifies the account of the CA by which issuance is requested.
+If an CA finds multiple CAA records pertaining to it (i.e., having property "issue" or "issuewild" as applicable and a domain that the CA recognises as its own) with different "account-uri" parameters, the CA MUST NOT consider the CAA record set to authorize issuance unless at least one of the specified account URIs identifies the account of the CA by which issuance is requested.
 A